 Nuts and seeds are a healthy addition to any diet.

-Consuming nut and seed oils on their own, however, is strongly advised against because the contain unhealthily high levels of inflammatory omega 6s.
+Consuming nut and seed oils on their own, however, is strongly advised against because they contain unhealthily high levels of inflammatory omega 6s.
 For this reason, it is best to consume whole or freshly ground nuts and seeds.

 On the ketogenic diet, you will find a lot of recipes that call for almond flour and flax meal, which are healthy low-carb flour alternatives.
 Make sure, however, that you are aware of how much of these low-carb flours you are using.
 An over-reliance on these nut and seed flours can unknowingly cause you to consume too many calories, carbs, and inflammatory fats.